eclipsseii/marketplace-analysis/README.md

 ## Project Goal

-Analyze customer behavior, orders, and revenue metrics using a real e-commerce marketplace dataset.
+Analyze customer behavior, revenue metrics, and purchase patterns using the Olist Brazilian E-Commerce dataset.

 ## Dataset

-Brazilian E-Commerce Public Dataset by Olist.
+Source: Olist Brazilian E-Commerce Public Dataset

+The dataset contains information about customers, orders, payments, and products from a real Brazilian marketplace.

 ## Tools